-\cdot The purpose of this unit is to provide candidates with an introduction to the work of Forensic Psychologists in the Police, Courts and the Prison Estate.
-Pupils will develop an understanding of different psychological theories of criminal behaviour, including psychopathy.
+• Provides candidates with an introduction to the work of Forensic Psychologists in the Police, Courts and the Prison Estate.
+Pupils develop an understanding of different psychological theories of criminal behaviour, including psychopathy.
 They will also have the opportunity to explore extraordinary criminal behaviour.

-Crime Control Strategies
+Criminology: Crime Control Strategies

-The purpose of this unit is to provide learners with an introduction to the different criminal courts in Scotland.
-This unit examines the role, structure and power of the Scottish Criminal Justice System.
-Learners will be able to explain and evaluate custodial and non-custodial sentencing strategies in different jurisdictions.
-Aims and evaluation of contrasting penal system across the world will also be studied.
+Provides learners with an introduction to the different criminal courts in Scotland.
+This unit examines the role, structure and power of the Scottish criminal justice system.
+Learners will be able to explain and evaluate custodial and non-custodial sentencing strategies in different jurisdictions by comparing the UK with other countries such as the USA and Norway.